Galatians 4:12-20

 DISCUSS/CONSIDER

-1. Paul asked the Galatian believers, “Have I therefore become your enemy because I tell you the truth?”
-(Galatians 4:16) What happened to the wonderful relationship they had shared?
-The false teachers had come in and undermined Paul’s authority and character.
-As a result, the Galatians were treating Paul as an enemy when he was telling them the truth.
-The same is true today.
-When false teachers cannot deny the message, they attack the messenger.
-False teachers are not concerned about their own integrity.
-Beware lest you be taken in by false teachers.
+Paul asked the Galatian believers, “Have I therefore become your enemy because I tell you the truth?”
+(Galatians 4:16) The same is true today.
+When false teachers cannot deny the message, they attack the messenger, with no concern about their own integrity.
+Have you seen this happen?

 CHALLENGE

-1. “My little children, for whom I labor in birth again until Christ is formed in you.”
-(Galatians 4:19) Paul likened his relationship with the Galatians to a mother with a baby.
-He went into labor, as it were, at the time of their salvation.
-Now he was in labor again in reference to their Christian growth.
+Paul likened his relationship with the Galatians to a mother with a baby.
 He wanted the Galatian converts to grow in grace, and he was so concerned for them that he went into labor for them, figuratively speaking.
 Are you as concerned about the new Christians that you know?
-Have you gone into labor lately?

-2. Paul wrote to the Galatian church, “I have my doubts about you.”
-(Galatians 4:20) As Paul looked at the wavering Galatians, he was perplexed as to their susceptibility to the false teaching of the day.
-He was genuinely concerned about their faith.
-Suppose the apostle Paul looked at your life and lifestyle; would he have doubts about your commitment to Christ?
+Paul wrote to the Galatian church, “I have my doubts about you.”
+(Galatians 4:20) Suppose the apostle Paul looked at your life and lifestyle; would he have doubts about your commitment to Christ?
 Would he see a woeful lack of Bible teaching?
 Would he see church-going and rule-keeping, but not a lot of love and devotion to Christ?

 KEY VERSES